-When we encounter difference—differences of opinion, culture, education level, expertise, behavioral style, and so on—we often interpret it as a threat to what we want or what is important to us.
+When we encounter difference—differences of opinion, culture, race, sexual orientation, education level, expertise, behavioral style, and so on—we often interpret it as a threat to what we want or what is important to us.
 To protect ourselves (our ideas, our standing in the group, our sense of competence), we react with judgment and fear.

 Curiosity and compassion are the first and second casualties, followed closely by less than stellar results—and we usually don’t even notice our role in the problem.